You get no-fault auto insurance to make sure you will be covered after a car accident. But what do you do when that claim gets denied?

 An auto insurance claim denial based on inappropriate charges can be tough for injured motorists.
 They don’t set their doctor’s fees, so why should they be denied coverage based on how much the hospital charged?
 They shouldn’t.
 Insurance companies are required to pay for treatments that are reasonable and necessary.
 You shouldn’t have to carry the extra burden because you need the best doctors.

 When your auto insurance claim is denied or disputed it will stretch the time between your injury and receiving your car insurance benefits.
 By disputing a benefits claim, the insurance company opens the door to examinations, lawsuits, discovery, mediation, and lots of other steps along the way to your recovery.

 Sometimes, your medical providers will contact you for payment after they receive an auto insurance claim denial.
 Don’t be worried.
 Refer all of your providers’ collection calls to your auto accident attorneys.
 There are tools that they can use to ensure that your doctors take their payment from your eventual insurance benefit award, instead of from your bank account.

-That is why it is so important to get an auto accident attorney on your team as soon as possible after an accident.
+That is why it is so important to get an experienced auto accident attorney on your team as soon as possible after an accident.
 They can help you file your claim and can fight back after an auto insurance claim denial.
 David Christensen at Christensen Law has been fighting the insurance companies for decades.
 He will help you get your medical expenses paid so you don’t have to worry.